Criticism of the Book of Mormon: Native American genetics

 Mainstream scientists have found that the Native Americans have very distinctive DNA markers, and that some of them are most similar, among old world populations, to the DNA of people anciently associated with the Altay Mountains area of central Asia.
 This conclusion from a genetic perspective supports a large amount of archaeological, anthropological, and linguistic evidence that Native American peoples' ancestors migrated from Asia at the latest 16,500–13,000 years ago.

-The mainstream scientific consensus about the origin of the ancient Americans and peoples is apparently at odds with the claims put forth in the Book of Mormon, although Mormon apologists have made efforts to reconcile these apparent contradictions.
+The mainstream scientific consensus about the origins of ancient Americans and peoples is apparently at odds with the claims in the Book of Mormon, although Mormon apologists have sought to reconcile these apparent contradictions.

 The Church of Jesus Christ of Latter-Day Saints released an essay on their website titled "Book of Mormon and DNA Studies".
 The essay argues that "the evidence is simply inconclusive."

 Population size and the Book of Mormon

-Based on details and events in the Book of Mormon narrative which establish minimum population sizes, and the timelines between those events, critics challenge the viability of the population size and growth of the Book of Mormon people.
+Based on details and events in the Book of Mormon narrative that establish minimum population sizes and the timelines between those events, critics challenge the viability of the Book of Mormon people's population sizes and growth.
 M. T. Lamb was perhaps the first to suggest that the Book of Mormon has an unrealistic population growth rate.
 Modern studies on population size and growth have been done by John Kunich.
 Kunich's analysis agrees with Lamb's that the Book of Mormon presents an unrealistic growth rate for the population.

 Chronological problem

-The Book of Mormon claims that Lehi left Jerusalem "in the commencement of the first year of the reign of Zedekiah, king of Judah," which was 597 BC.
-The Book of Mormon also claims that Christ was born precisely "six hundred years from the time that Lehi left Jerusalem."
-However, Jesus is now understood to have likely been born circa 6 to 4 BC.
+The Book of Mormon claims that Lehi left Jerusalem "in the commencement of the first year of the reign of Zedekiah, king of Judah," which was 597 BCE.
+The Book of Mormon also claims that Jesus was born precisely "six hundred years from the time that Lehi left Jerusalem."
+However, Jesus is now understood to have likely been born c.
+6–4 BCE.
 Therefore, there were between 593 and 591 years between the referenced dates, instead of the 600 cited in the Book of Mormon.